richardwrq/utkarshverma.github.io/content/about.md

 That’s all that I can think of right now.
 Hopefully I’ll add something more to this later on. :sweat_smile:

 Curious about me?
 Use the social links above to check out my profiles.

+You can also support me on [Patreon](https://patreon.com/UtkarshVerma).
+I'd really appreciate it.